4 min read

 • Outro — Next episode and how to learn more

-A compromised Microsoft 365 accounts is typically the result of business email compromise rather than an attacker breaking into Microsoft’s infrastructure.
+A compromised Microsoft 365 accounts is typically the result of business email compromise.
+It does not involve an attacker breaking into Microsoft’s platform.

 BEC occurs when a threat actor gains access to a legitimate user account and uses that access to: